-Phillips Wharf Environmental Center is your local coordinator for the Marylanders Grow Oysters program, a volunteer-driven, state-wide oyster restoration program.
-Our territory includes Tilghman Island, Harris Creek, and Broad Creek, so we serve all of Bay Hundred plus Bozman and Neavitt.
+Phillips Wharf Environmental Center is the local coordinator for the Marylanders Grow Oysters program, a state-wide, volunteer-driven oyster restoration program.
+Our Tilghman Islanders Grow Oysters (TIGO) program includes participants on Tilghman Island, Harris Creek, and Broad Creek, as well as on the waterways of Bozman and Neavitt.

 To JOIN AS A NEW GROWER please print and complete a